Minamehr/Virus-Drosophila/README.md

 Part4:Taxonomy and host assignment

-This part includes steps of protein clustering, taxonomy of viral contigs and host assignment of viral contigs
+This part includes steps of protein clustering, taxonomy of viral contigs, and host assignment of viral contigs